colinsmetz/flawless/README.md

 * `error_message` defines the error message when the predicate didn't pass, and can be either:
   * A string, which is returned as such.
+  * A `{template, opts}` tuple.
+The template is a string and opts is a keyword list.
+    The interpolated variables will be replaced using values in the keyword list.
+This is not useful yet, but will be used for translation later.
-  * A function with one parameter (the value) and returning the error string.
+  * A function with one parameter (the value) and returning the error string or template tuple.
-  * A function with two parameters (the value and the context) and returning the error string.
+  * A function with two parameters (the value and the context) and returning the error string or template tuple.
 The context is the list of field names (or indices for lists) defining *where* the error is located.

 Example: